-Over Monday 28 November to Friday 2 December 2016, the annual International Stock Assessment Workshop funded by the NRF and DAFF will be taking place at UCT (Mathematics Building Room M212).
+Over Monday 2 to Friday 6 December 2019, the customary annual International Stock Assessment Workshop will be taking place at UCT (Mathematics Building, Room M212).

-The primary topics to be covered are the following (some other issues may also be added for limited attention):
+The primary topics to be covered are the following:

-Discussion is planned to take place from 9 am to 5-30 pm each day, with two 30 minute breaks for tea at 10-30 am and at 3-30 pm, and a 90 minute lunch break at 12-30 pm - except for part/all of the Thursday afternoon which will be reserved for the Panel to prepare their report.
+Discussion is planned to take place from 9 am to 5-30 pm each day, with two 30-minute breaks for tea at 10-30 am and at 3-30 pm, and a 90-minute lunch break at 12-30 pm – this is except for the Thursday afternoon which will be reserved for the Panel to prepare their report.
 A detailed schedule indicating which topics will be discussed and their times will be circulated in due course.

-For the most part, discussions will be at a fairly high technical level, however on the final day (Friday 2nd) at 3-30 pm in room M304 of the UCT Mathematics Building, the International Review Panel will provide a summary of their recommendations at a level suitable for a lay audience, and open for questions from the attending audience.
-Dr Kim Prochazka, Director Research of DAFF Fisheries Branch, will chair this session.
+For the most part, discussions will be at a fairly technical level, however on the final day (Friday 6th at 3-30 pm in room M304 of the UCT Mathematics Building, the International Review Panel will provide a summary of their recommendations at a level appropriate for a lay audience, and will be available to respond to questions from the attending audience.

 Documentation and attendance

-Likely commencing Tuesday 22nd November, documents for background and for discussion at the workshop will be posted on the following website for prior download, as they become available: http://www.maram.uct.ac.za/maram/workshops/2016
+Likely commencing Tuesday 26 November (possibly before), documents for background and for discussion at the workshop will be posted on the following website for prior download, as they become available: http://www.maram.uct.ac.za/maram/workshops/2019

-Because of the need to maintain a workshop type interaction, Chairs will limit discussion during each session primarily to panel members and selected key contributors seated at the central table.
-However others are welcome to attend any of the sessions, and their interventions will be entertained in the discussions to the extent that time permits.
+Because of the need to maintain a workshop type interaction, chairs will limit discussion during each session primarily to panel members and selected key contributors who will sit at a central table.
+However, others are welcome to attend, and their interventions will be entertained in the discussions to the extent that time permits.

-Inter alia for catering purposes, and for the provision of some documents as indicated above, we need to assess/document likely attendance.
-Could those wishing to attend part or all of the event please send an email to Di Loureiro email@example.com copied to firstname.lastname@example.org, indicating the topics fow which you wish to attend.
-This is not necessary if you wish to attend the final Friday lay summary session only.
+Inter alia for catering purposes, and for provision of some documents as indicated above, we need to assess/document likely attendance.
+Could those wishing to attend part or all of the event please send an email to Di Loureiro email@example.com copied to firstname.lastname@example.org, indicating the topics for which you wish to attend (this is not necessary for those who wish to attend the final Friday lay summary session only).